department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/Meetings/Bi-weekly Stakeholder Mtg notes/2024-09-11 Bi-weekly Stakeholder mtg.md

     * **Simone**: Yes, since the system can accept it.
 ### Request for Call Center data
 * **Lois** sent 2 emails requesting call center data for deep dive into reasons that Veterans are calling in, to help with OKR tracking, OCTO leadership initiatives, and user experience
-* **Amanda** responded via email (not sure if the right email address was used: HEC doesn’t track call center data that way, to that degree of detail.
+* **Amanda** responded via email (not sure if the right email address was used): HEC doesn’t track call center data that way, to that degree of detail.